malmostad/wag/pages/forms.md

 # Forms
 We use [Bootstrap 2.3](http://getbootstrap.com/) markup for forms.
 The styling is slightly different from Bootstrap, but you shouldn't have to worry about that as long as you use the correct markup.

-To apply the styling to your forms, you need to use the `malmo-form` class in the `form` element or outside it.
+To apply the styling to your forms, you need to use the `malmo-form` class in the `form` element or somewhere around it.
 This means that you can set it in the `body` element or in a global wrapper to have all your forms styled.

 ## Responsive Forms
 The form will switch to a vertically layout when the device width is under 46em.
 This is applied in a global media query.
 If your layout requires that your forms, or some of them, gets the vertically layout above 46em, if you e.g. have a form in a narrow box, you can use the `form-force-vertical()` Sass mixin found in the [mixins file](https://github.com/malmostad/intranet-assets/blob/master/app/assets/stylesheets/mixins.css.scss#L67).
 Apply it in a media query in your application specific assets.